Git Concepts

 To help further understand what a Git commit is, we need to review your Working Directory vs your Staging Directory and how files changes are reflected in your Git repository.

 Think of your working directory as your “in progress” working area; here, created or modified files are not yet reflected in your Git repo.
-Changes made to files in your working directly only exist locally on your machine.
+Changes made to files in your working directory only exist locally on your machine.

 In order to apply changes from your working directory to your Git repository, you must first stage them in your staging directory.